drew458/hello-PS5/README.md

 The free tier on Heroku perfectly fits.
 In this case the bot token and chat it must go into the virtual environment variables (see the settings page on Heroku's dashboard).

 ## Future Updates
-* Displaying some more stats about the usage and elapsed time.
+* Add Amazon as a website to scrape the PS5 availability.
 * Add a GUI.